 Program Length: 2 hours, plus 30 minutes for set-up and 30 minutes for clean-up

-Complete the form at the top of this page to request a date!
+Use the link at the top of this page to see available dates and to reserve online!

 Farms make food, including all the delicious ingredients that go into a homemade pizza!
 Children will use home made pizza dough to make their own personal sized pizzas.
 In season, we will harvest herbs and vegetables from the garden to add to our pizzas.
-While the pizzas bake, children will meet our family of farm animals and go on a tasting tour in the garden.
-Children will visit all the farm animals and taste fruits, vegetables, and herbs in our gardens.
-This program includes about 45 minutes of pizza making, 45 minutes of farm time, and 30 minutes for your birthday celebration. **Scroll to the bottom of this page for some additional notes about cooking parties!**
+While the pizzas bake, children will meet our friendly farm animals and go on a tasting tour in the garden (or, play outside when it is not garden season!).

 Program Length: 2 hours, plus 30 minutes for set-up and 30 minutes for clean-up

-Complete the form at the top of this page to request a date!
+Use the link at the top of this page to see available dates and to reserve online!

 Program Length: 2 hours, plus 30 minutes for set-up and 30 minutes for clean-up

-Complete the form at the top of this page to request a date!
+Use the link at the top of this page to see available dates and to reserve online!

 Birthday Party Frequently Asked Questions

 Maximum number of people: 40, including all children and adults.
-This is flexible – our indoor space best accommodates no more than 40 people, but it is not necessary to have an exact head count (just know that the farmhouse will feel crowded with more than about 40 people).
+Our indoor space best accommodates no more than 40 people, but it is not necessary to have an exact head count (just know that the farmhouse will feel crowded with more than about 40 people).

 Who are the staff?
 One experienced Environmental Educator will host your party.
 The educator will be with you for the full party time to lead activities and then to help serve any food or other celebration you wish to share.

-- 2:30 – 2:50: Guests arriving and playing.
+• 1:30 – 1:50: Guests arriving and playing.
 This is usually just running around outside!
 We have balls and hula hoops and sidewalk chalk, as well as a big sand box and mud kitchen.
-If it is very cold out, we have legos and books that children can enjoy in the farmhouse.
 Some families like to put out snacks during this time.

-2:50 – 3:50: Staff person will organize kids and lead them in activities! - 3:50 – 4:30: Time for you to share cake or other celebration! (kids can also go play outside again when they are finished eating).
+• 2:50 – 3:30: Time for you to share cake or other celebration!
+Children can also go play outside again when they are finished eating.

 What if it is very hot/cold/rainy?
 Please tell your guests to dress for both indoor and outdoor time, even if it is cold or rainy!
 The farmhouse classroom is always reserved for birthday parties, so you will have use of that space as “home base” for food and other celebration if you wish.
 The farmhouse is heated, but not air conditioned.
 In nice weather, a covered picnic area with 8 large picnic tables is also available as home base if you prefer (it is fine to decide on the day of the party).